-- i.
-The purchase price for the remaining 50% ownership interest in Crown is \$1,845.0 million, and the aggregate purchase price for the capital stock of the Brewery Business, and the grant of the sub-license is approximately \$2,900.0 million, subject to adjustment if the EBITDA of Grupo Modelo's operations relating to the production profit on all sales of beer to Crown during 2012, as defined in the Stock Purchase Agreement and referred to below as the "2012 EBITDA", is greater or less than \$310.0 million.
-If the 2012 EBITDA is less than \$310.0 million, the Company will be entitled to a purchase price refund equal to 9.3 times the amount by which the 2012 EBITDA is greater than \$310.0 million.
-If the 2012 EBITDA is greater than \$310.0 million, if \$558.0 million has been included in the initial purchase price allocation reflecting the maximum purchase price under the purchase agreement.
+- The purchase price for the remaining 50% ownership interest in Crown is \$1,845.0 million, and the aggregate purchase price for the capital stock of the Brewery Business, and the grant of the sub-license is approximately \$2,900.0 million, subject to adjustment if the EBITDA of Grupo Modelo's operations relating to the production profit on all sales of beer to Crown during 2012, as defined in the Stock Purchase Agreement and referred to below as the "2012 EBITDA", is greater or less than \$310.0 million.
+If the 2012 EBITDA is less than \$310.0 million, the Company will be entitled to a purchase price refund equal to 9.3 times the amount by which the 2012 EBITDA is less than \$310.0 million.
+If the 2012 EBITDA is greater than \$310.0 million, the Company will be required to pay an additional purchase price equal to 9.3 times the amount by which the 2012 EBITDA is greater than \$310.0 million; provided, the increased purchase price may not exceed a cap based on a 2012 EBITDA of \$370.0 million.
+An adjustment of \$558.0 million has been included in the initial purchase price allocation reflecting the maximum purchase price under the purchase agreement.
 The amount will be determined once the final calculation of the 2012 EBITDA is prepared. - ii.
 The Company has historically accounted for its investment in Crown under the equity method.
 Accordingly, the results of operations of Crown are included in equity in earnings of equity method investees in the Company's consolidated statements of operations.
 In addition, the equity method investment asset is carried in other assets on the Company's consolidated balance sheet.